-1 What does GDPR mean for your payroll processing?
+1 What does GDPR mean for your payroll bureau service?

-Businesses process large amounts of personal data, not least in relation to their customers and their own employees.
+Payroll bureaus process large amounts of personal data, not least in relation to their customers, their customers' employees and their own employees.
 Consequently, the GDPR will affect most if not all areas of the business and the impact cannot be overstated.
-All businesses are required to make sure that their data will be processed securely and responsibly under GDPR.
+Bureaus must provide certain guarantees to clients that their data will be processed securely and responsibly under GDPR.

-Given technological advancements and recent cyber attacks, an updated security process is definitely required by businesses to protect the personal data that they manage.
+Given technological advancements and recent cyber attacks, an updated security process is definitely required by payroll bureaus to protect the personal data that they manage.
 GDPR is not a new concept, it is simply a data protection process that is being upgraded to protect all individuals.
 GDPR will see an overhaul of the Data Protection Act and the way we currently process, manage and store individual's personal data.

-Businesses are legally obliged to protect payroll information on behalf of their employees where they must:
+Payroll bureaus are legally obliged to protect payroll information on behalf of their clients where you must:

-- Only collect information they need for the specific purpose of completing the payroll. - Keep employee payroll information safe and secure. - Ensure employee's data is relevant and up-todate for the purpose of processing the payroll. - Only hold information they need and for as long as they need it to manage the payroll. - Allow their employees to view their personal information that is kept upon request.
+- Only collect information you need for the specific purpose of completing the payroll on behalf of your clients. - Keep client and employee payroll information safe and secure. - Ensure client's data is relevant and up-to-date for the purpose of processing the payroll. - Only hold information you need and for as long as you need it to manage the payroll. - Allow clients or their employees to view their personal information that is kept upon request.